Resume

 HashiCorp

-Solutions engineer on an internal team building material
+Solutions architect on an internal team building material

 to support field solutions engineers across our organization.